 - Pioneer Life Interactive Tour (2nd-5th grades): This is a fun, hands-on way for students to live the life of a real Routt County pioneer and includes activities such as ranching, homesteading, mining, blacksmithing, and farming, with an authentic General Store where students can take their merchandise to sell or trade and buy products at 1910 prices.
 It’s a great way to teach history as well as economics, both past and present.

-- Wagon Trail Game (2nd grade and up): On a large 3’x3’ map of Colorado, this new interactive game traces the wagon trail route the Crawford family took from Denver to Steamboat Springs.
-Along the wagon trail, players are faced with series of actual trials and tribulations that require problem solving and decision-making.
-Players’ choices determine if they will make it to Steamboat Springs successfully, or if their journey ends prematurely.
+- Wagon Trail Game (2nd grade and up): On a large 3’x3’ map of Colorado, this interactive game traces the wagon trail route the Crawford family took from Denver to Steamboat Springs.
+Along the wagon trail, players are faced with series of actual trials and tribulations that require group problem solving and decision-making.
+Players’ choices determine if they will make it to Steamboat Springs successfully, or if their journey ends.

 - Discovery Kits (K-5th grades): We have recently updated our Discovery Kits to meet state curriculum standards.
 These are hands-on learning trunks that teachers can check out for use in the classroom on the following subjects: mining, Utes, Native Americans, mountain man, homesteading, and archaeology.
 Full of artifacts, photos, videos, books, and complete lesson plans, you’ll love teaching history with these tools.
 See the attached brochure for more details.

-- Ute Program: Our Ute program includes information about the Ute Bear Dance, Ute facts, and other Native American activities and crafts, such as beadwork, clay pottery, and basket weaving.
+- Ute and Ancestral Puebloan Programs: Our Ute program includes information about the Ute Bear Dance, Ute facts, and other Native American activities and crafts, such as beadwork, clay pottery, and basket weaving.
 Our Ancestral Puebloan program includes detailed pictures of petroglyphs, facts about these ancient people, and rock art and petroglyphs.

 - Storytime (K-2nd grade): A staff person dressed in pioneer clothing tells a story to your class about: traveling West in a wagon train; life as one of the first pioneers in Routt County; toys and games of pioneer children (with real replica toys to play with!), and more!

-- Go Behind-the-Scenes (3rd grade and up): Go behind the scenes with our museum Curator to learn about artifact preservation and see collections not on display.
+- Go Behind-the-Scenes (3rd grade and up): Go behind the scenes with our museum Curator to learn about artifact preservation, the role of museums, and see collections not on display.

 - Other Activities: Ask us about our scavenger hunt for kids, the Lulie Crawford’s Diary program, and artifact study.